chris-cmsoft/in-laymans-terms/content/articles/kubernetes.md

 This is not true.
 It uses Linux tools to direct traffic, but if our Kubernetes servers go down, and your workload servers stay up, your application will continue to work, but you will no longer be able to make updates to your application.

+## Kubernetes will make your applications better

+No. Kubernetes in and of itself, will do nothing to improve your applications.

+It will however make it easier to update and roll out changes, which in turn frees up your time, so you can work on improving your application

+## Kubernetes will make your application more secure

+No. Kubernetes by itself will do nothing to improve the security of your application, and will arguably make your infrastructure less secure if not setup correctly.

+Kubernetes runs containers.
+Containers have many CVEs still popping up today.
+VMs are a long established technology, and by default, probably more secure.

+If you do however make an active effort to understand the fundamentals of container security, and make sure to setup your Kubernetes clusters correctly with the correct security parameters, you could very well speed up your Software Delivery process, and keep things secure at the same time.

+## Kubernetes will allow my application to scale better

+No. If your application was not able to scale before Kubernetes, it will not scale after Kubernetes.

+If however, your application could scale before, but it was a big effort to scale it, Kubernetes can help you to more easily scale it, and even do it automatically if necessary.

+If your scaling problems lie in your integration points like your database or upstream APIs, your time might be better spent solving those issues first, before trying out Kubernetes for it's scaling capabilities.

+## Kubernetes is easy

+Definitely not.
+Kubernetes is more than a technology when you start considering it for your business.

+It requires a big shift in culture and the most effort spent will be on the adoption of it, rather than running it.

+You could make many many mistakes along the way, which will require a very involved effort, and it is not a silver bullet to your organisational problems.

+# Credits

+<div>Icons made by <a href="https://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>